Billy-Spearman-WCCI/RaceCarExtension/README.md

     * **Scrum Team** -- A self-organizing and cohesive group of developers
         * The **Scrum Master** is an advisor to the team, helping it function more collaborative and efficiently, but is not part of the team.
         * The team itself is responsible for the code generated by the team -- not any individual.
           While individuals on the team may have specific expertises, every team member should understand everything created by the team.
+          In particular, every team member should feel empowered to give constructive criticism against every Pull Request, and should also understand every Pull Request.
+(Don't fall into the trap of forgetting that every team member is responsible for every part of the system they develop.)
     * **Product backlog** -- A ranked list of user stories
         * The team and the Product Owner collaborate on adding and defining the stories.
           The Product Owner ranks them in priority order (or at least ranks the most-important stories ... stuff far